Syufan/Dev-Portfolio/README.md

 ### Features
 	1. Real-Time Collaboration:
-		•Every user sees updates to the whiteboard as they happen
+		•	Every user sees updates to the whiteboard as they happen
 	2. Role-Based Access:
-		•Manager can control session-level actions (create, open, save, close) •Manager must approve new user join requests •Manager can “kick out” any user if needed
+		•	Manager can control session-level actions (create, open, save, close)
+		•	Manager must approve new user join requests
+		•	Manager can “kick out” any user if needed
 	3. Drawing & Editing:
-		•Lines, circles, rectangles, ovals, text insertion, eraser tool •16 color options for creativity and clarity
+		•	Lines, circles, rectangles, ovals, text insertion, eraser tool
+		•	16 color options for creativity and clarity
 	4. Chat System:
-		•Users can communicate with each other in real time via text messages
+		•	Users can communicate with each other in real time via text messages
 	5. File Operations:
-		•Manager can save the current whiteboard state to a file and load from an existing file
+		•	Manager can save the current whiteboard state to a file and load from an existing file

 ### System Architecture
 	1. RMI Communication